Wealthronic · Independent personal-finance journalism

 Primary sources, named

-Every claim that involves a dollar amount is sourced — either to my own statements (which I disclose) or to a public document I link to.
+Every claim that involves a dollar amount is sourced — either to a public document I link to, or to a clearly-labeled worked example.
 If I can't cite it, I don't publish it.

 Principle 02